-- Commission the system step by step, starting with the lowest boiler output and a high heating water flow rate.
-This prevents a localised concentration of limescale deposits on the boiler heating surfaces. - During expansion or repair work, only drain the absolutely necessary pipework sections.
+- Commission the system step by step, starting with the lowest boiler output and at a high heating water flow rate.
+This prevents a localised concentration of limescale deposits on the boiler heating surfaces. - During expansion or repair work, only drain the necessary sections.